visionmedia/page.js/Readme.md

 ```

 ##### How to use a Polyfill together with router (OPTIONAL):
-If your site is operating within not root path, you will need to specify the `basepath` for the HTML5-History-API polyfill.
+If your web app is located within a nested basepath, you will need to specify the `basepath` for the HTML5-History-API polyfill.
 Before calling `page.base()` use: `history.redirect([prefixType], [basepath])` - Translation link if required.
   * `prefixType`: `[string|null]` - Substitute the string after the anchor (#) by default "/".
   * `basepath`: `[string|null]` - Set the base path.
 See `page.base()` by default "/".
 (Note: Slash after `pathname` required)